-- All passengers whose temperature is NOT above 37.5oC (99.5oF) and who do not have a persistent cough, difficulty in breathing, or other flu-like symptoms shall be exempt from quarantine.
+- All passengers whose temperature is NOT above 37.5oC (99.5oF) and do not have a persistent cough, difficulty breathing, or other flu-like symptoms shall be exempt from quarantine.

 - Passengers whose Covid-19 certificates expire while on transit will be required to deposit their passports with the airport Port of Health Authorities and facilitate testing in a recognized facility at their own cost.